heliosbayma/simple-web-server/README.md

 - Handle multiple requests concurrently with three approaches:
   - Using threads spawn (not realistic for production)
-  - [TBD] Using a thread pool
+  - Using a thread pool
-  - [TBD] Using Tokio for async operations
+  - Using Tokio for async operations (current)
+    - remove set timoeout from client_stream (tokio's default is used)
 - Added logging